Yeya-8/instant-complete-reset/README.md

 ## How it works

-Geode's normal keyboard event pipeline doesn't fire while the completion animation is playing, so this mod polls the key state directly during that window and triggers a reset the moment R is detected — rather than waiting for the animation to hand control back first.
+Geode's normal keyboard event pipeline doesn't fire while the completion animation is playing, so this mod polls the key state directly during that window and triggers a reset the moment R is pressed rather than waiting for the animation to hand control back first.

 ## Installation